E-Sid/scripts/README.md

 ## Platform independent
 - `moca2mmse.html` is an html/JavaScript based on the conversion by Lawton et al. Credits to [Hosadeeb Adeeb Nashed](https://github.com/HosAdeeb)
+- `cage.bas` is CAGE questionnaire calculator written in BASIC (FreeBASIC).
+One would either install FreeBasic compiler or else use [online FreeBASIC compiler](https://www.jdoodle.com/execute-freebasic-online/)

 ## Twin Project
 [Python ACE-III Calculator](https://github.com/moftasa/PythonACEIIICalculator) is a twin project by [Mostafa Hussein Omar](https://github.com/moftasa) that has both a LibreOffice spreadsheet (\*.ods) that could be filled with an automatic calculator and a Python script that works as a calculator.
 Simple type Python and the path of the script and it will start.